brookshi/Hitchhiker/doc/howtouse-en.md

-It's more easier if you familiar with Postman.
+It's more easier if you are familiar with Postman.

 ### Concept：